 Tips for Writing Your Wedding Vows

-Writing your vows for your wedding?
-We're here to help you with some tips for how to write vows you'll treasure forever.
+Are your drawing blanks when it comes to writing your Wedding vows?
+We're here to help you with some tips on how to write wedding vows you'll treasure forever.

 1. Agree a format.